pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 ## Where to get help

-If you want to discuss the `POKTRollSDK`, you can join the [Pocket Network Discord](https://discord.gg/build-with-grove) and join the `#protocol-public` channel.
+If you want to discuss the `POKTRollSDK`, you can join the [Pocket Network Discord](https://discord.gg/build-with-grove) server and head to the `#protocol-public` channel.

 :::note